-In the hospitality industry, having your own website is a massive advantage.
+In the hospitality industry, having your own custom domain is a massive advantage.
 It allows you to get your name out there, share important information with your guests, and, most importantly, get direct bookings.
 But it’s no good having a website if nobody can find it.
 Unfortunately, that’s what happens to a lot of property websites – they’re out there but they just don’t get the visitors.
 And in many cases, it’s down to one simple thing: their domain name.

 What is a domain name?